 Many people have pre-conceived notions of what it’s like to go on a cruise.
 And until you try a cruise for yourself, it’s hard to know what you’re getting into.

-Sure, our ships are more intimate, our ports are more diverse, the food is tastier, and alcohol is included in the price of your voyage…but the real difference is something we call Destination Immersion®.
+Sure, our ships are more intimate, our ports are more diverse, the food is tastier, and alcohol is included in the price of your voyage…but the real difference is our Destination Immersion® experiences.
 On every Azamara voyage, we spend more time in port so you have a proper chance to not only explore each awe-inspiring destination, but to fall in love with them, too.
-On 100% of our voyages you get to stay longer and experience more, and our Cruise Global, Connect Local℠ shore excursions bring you to the heart of local life and culture like never before.
+On 100% of our voyages you get to stay longer and experience more, and our Azamara Shore Excursions bring you to the heart of local life and culture like never before.
 This means everywhere you travel with us, you can live like a local and have a more authentic experience.

 Below we’ll share some popular cruise myths, and the ways in which an Azamara cruise is anything but typical.